Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Applications

 \subsubsection{Extension to Multiple Atoms}

-In a chiral waveguide, each atom effectively sees only the forward-propagating input from its upstream neighbors.
+In an atomic array with cascaded interactions, each atom effectively sees only the forward-propagating input from its upstream neighbors.
 The total two-photon outgoing state from an array of $M$ atoms can be built up by iterating the single-atom scattering problem.
-If neither of the photons is emitted out of the array, the outgoing wavefunction after scattering with $d$ atoms can be obtained by $d$ iterations of the following equation:
+If neither of the photons is scattered out of the array, the outgoing wavefunction after scattering off $d$ atoms can be obtained by $d$ iterations of the following equation: